thenadz/document-gallery/README.txt

 This option determines whether each document icon will link to the actual file or to its attachment page.
-If you want the user to be able to click on the icon and directly rective the option to download then use `attachment_pg=false` (the default).
+If you want the user to be able to click on the icon and directly receive the option to download then use `attachment_pg=false` (the default).
 If you have information on the attachment page that you want the link to go to, use `attachment_pg=true`.